jk983294/Explore/lsp/compile/dynamic/README.md

 actually when dynamic loading, symbol won't get duplicated because dlopen() will translate symbol to unique symbol name.

+weak symbols in object file, this means that when the linker produces the final executable program, it can throw away all but one of these duplicate definitions

 #### priority to link:

 1) client code symbol